namanpaul/new_june2017/2_coding_sample.md

 ***Task 5: Relative abundance of countries with low life expectancy over time by continent***

+Finding countries that have highest and lowest life expectancy in the world

 ```r
 #Finding the countires with highest and lowest lifeExp